patmorin/labelling/slides/script.md

 In Case O, the predecessor v in the path is not part of the induced graph.
 In this case there is nothing more to encode.

-In Case X, v has no left child, then the signature of v's predecessor is obtained by removing a trailing string of from v's signature that consists of a 1 followed by a string of zero or more 0s.
+In Case X, v has no left child, then the signature of v's predecessor is obtained by removing a trailing string from v's signature that consists of a 1 followed by a string of zero or more 0s.
 This does not require encoding any extra information.

 Finally, in Case A, v has a left child.
 Then the signature of v's predecessor is obtained by appending a 0 and a string of zero or more 1's to v's signature.
 This can be encoding by a binary encoding of the difference in depth between v and its successor.

-The code for v therefore consists of a signature, whose length is equal to the depth of v, two bits to distinguish between Case A and Case B, and possibly a positive integer that is not greater than the height of T.  If T is at all balanced, this final integer can be encoding using O(log log n) bits.
+The code for v therefore consists of a signature, whose length is equal to the depth of v, two bits to distinguish between Case O, X, or A, and possibly a positive integer that is not greater than the height of T.  If T is at all balanced, this final integer can be encoding using O(log log n) bits.

 It is important to note that the parts of the label other than the signature only contribute O(\log\log n) to the length of the label, so our discussion will mostly focus on ensuring that the signature of any node is short.
 ---
 We will create a sequence of binary search trees T_1,..,T_h corresponding to the rows of our graph.

 We want two consecutive trees in this sequence to be closely related, so the first step is to apply fractional cascading, a technique from data structures so that any two consecutive rows are not wildly different.
-This does not increase the total number of vertices by more than a constant factor, but ensures that there is no long sequence of vertices that appear consecutively in row i none of which appear in row i+1, and vice-versa.
+This does not increase the total number of vertices by more than a constant factor, but ensures that there is no long sequence of vertices that appear consecutively in row i none of which appear in row i+1, or vice-versa.

 ---
-Before describing the bulk tree sequence, we first dispense with the problem of finding row codes.
+Before describing this tree sequence, we first dispense with the problem of finding row codes.

 Since there are no restrictions on the binary search $T$ used to create these codes, we can use a biased binary search tree.
 For each integer $i\in\{1,\ldots,h\}$ we assign a weight equal to the size of the tree $T_i$.